If you’re serious about growing your search engine traffic, then you need an SEO tool to help you.

 If you enter a domain name, they will take you to a domain overview section full of data, you can use, things like:

 - Website Organic traffic

 If you enter a keyword (example “start a blog”), SEMrush will transport you to the overview page under ‘Keyword Analytics.’

-There you are presented with a tonne of useful data, from keyword search volume to related keywords and questions, keyword difficulty to domains already ranking that you’ll have to beat…
+There you are presented with a ton of useful data, from keyword search volume to related keywords and questions, keyword difficulty to domains already ranking that you’ll have to beat…

-All crucial info you need to decide whether to pursue a keyword or not.
+All the crucial info you need to decide whether to pursue a keyword or not.

-Finally, if you entered a page URL, SEMrush will take you to the “Organic Research” analysis page.
+Finally, if you enter a page URL, SEMrush will take you to the “Organic Research” analysis page.

 This report shows you:

 - Traffic trends and seasonality